 The time it takes for your currency to be available in your wallet usually varies by country and payment method.
 If you’re sending a USD wire transfer, most deposits clear within 2 to 7 working days but in some cases can take as long as 10 working days.

 The time it takes for crypto deposits to arrive depends on the confirmation time of the network.

 The Orderbook platform is implemented as a smart contract, which means the entire trade history is available for anyone to audit and cannot be manipulated.
 All assets are stored on-chain, ensuring that Orderbook never has access to its customers’ funds, with customers trading directly with one another.

-The assets you hold on the platform are managed by a user contract and access to the contract is controlled by three private keys.
+The assets you hold on the platform are managed by a user contract, and access to the contract is controlled by three private keys.
 Any two of those keys are needed at a time to perform transactions, so if one of the keyholders (Orderbook, you or the access recovery company) is hacked, the hacker won’t be able to access your assets.

 If you need help with your Orderbook account or a particular transaction, you can contact live online chat support.
-There’s also an online knowledge centre with a number of frequently asked questions and guides to help you get started with your account.
+There’s also an online knowledge center with a number of frequently asked questions and guides to help you get started with your account.